+generated

+tweets

 "I watched the World Cup live for the experience of doing it in sync with friends, so we could talk about it as it happened!
 I wouldn't even press pause, it had to be live otherwise it didn't seem real."
-Male, 35-44, South West of millennials feel that when they watch a blogger's livestream, it feels more 'real'
+Male, 35-44, South West

+in 60 seconds

+The most tweeted

+moment in 2018 World

+Cup was Brazil's first

+goal, generating

 LIVESTREAMING